Here are several resources showing the astronomical and astrological positions of the Sun, Moon and planets.

 Solar System Scope is a sophisticated interactive 3D real-time simulation of the Solar System and night sky.
 It shows the current astronomical positions of the Sun, planets, dwarf planets, comets, stars and constellations from your present location.
 You can also change the settings to view the sky from any place, and any date and time.
 For more information about the various heavenly bodies, you can click on them.

-There are two tables that show the current astrological positions of the Sun, Moon and planets in the Tropical and Sidereal Zodiacs used, respectively, in Western and Indian astrology (see below for further explanation).
+Finally, there are two tables that show the exact current astrological positions of the Sun, Moon and planets in the Tropical and Sidereal Zodiacs used, respectively, in Western and Indian astrology (see below for further explanation).

 Astronomy is the scientific study of the physical properties of galaxies, stars, planets, comets, asteroids, and other cosmic features.